openziti/ngx_http_ziti_module/README.md

 This is an nginx upstream module integrating [Ziti](https://ziti.dev) into Nginx in a non-blocking way.

-Essentially it provides an efficient and flexible way for nginx internals to reverse-provy to a web server that is dark on the internet and can only be accessed over Ziti.
+Essentially it provides an efficient and flexible way for nginx internals to reverse-provy to a web server that is `dark` on the internet.
+Here the term `dark` means that the web server can only be accessed via a zero-trust Ziti connection.

 [Back to TOC](#table-of-contents)